 The notice shall also include statements that:

-b.
-An unlawful discrimination on the basis of a protected class complaint must be filed not later than six (6) months from the date the alleged discrimination occurs, or six (6) months from the date the complainant first obtains knowledge of the facts of the alleged discrimination.
+B. An unlawful discrimination, harassment, intimidation or bullying on the basis of a protected class complaint must be filed not later than six (6) months from the date the alleged discrimination, harassment, intimidation or bullying occurs, or six (6) months from the date the complainant first obtains knowledge of the facts of the alleged discrimination, harassment, intimidation or bullying.

-e.
-Advise the complainant of any civil law remedies that may be available to him/her under state or federal discrimination laws, if applicable, including the right to file a complaint of discrimination/harassment on the basis of a protected class with the Office for Civil Rights.
+E. Advise the complainant of any civil law remedies that may be available to him/her under state or federal discrimination laws, if applicable, including the right to file a complaint of discrimination, harassment, intimidation or bullying on the basis of a protected class with the Office for Civil Rights.

 Recognition of Right to Privacy